mnk179/martinnoruisis.com/content/blog/self-teach-a-levels.md

 So it seems that self-teaching A Levels is entirely possible and quite cost-effective.
 Whether it is preferable is a different topic.

 The point of this post was to introduce self-teaching A Levels as an alternative to school.
-It is possible but I'd dissuade you from doing this unless you absolutely have no other option.
+It is possible but I'd dissuade you from doing this unless you have no other option.